haysclark/gatsby-using-typescript-tslint-jest/README.md

-# gatsby-starter-default
+# gatsby-typescript-starter-default
-The default Gatsby starter
+The default Gatsby starter converted to [Typescript](https://www.typescriptlang.org/)

 For an overview of the project structure please refer to the [Gatsby documentation - Building with Components](https://www.gatsbyjs.org/docs/building-with-components/)